rodalbert/rodalbert/index.md

 [Secondary](https://www.dgae.mec.pt/) School Teacher where i analise data in economics and social sciences.

-Degree in Economics Science in [Lisbon Economic and Management School](https://www.iseg.ulisboa.pt/) where i work on statistical models and econometric forecasts.
+Degree in Economics Science in [Lisbon School of Economic and Management](https://www.iseg.ulisboa.pt/) where i work on statistical models and econometric forecasts.

 # Links